 Should I perform a factory data reset?

-There are several methods for disabling or removing the CQA test app from your mobile device.
-The first step is to simply disable the software or uninstall the app.
+There are several methods for disabling or removing the CQA test app from your Android device.
+The first step is to simply disable or uninstall the app.
 Otherwise, you can clear the app cache from your phone.
-Finally, if none of the first three methods work, you can try a hard reset.
-If you want to perform a factory data reset on your smartphone, make a backup of your mobile data, which includes your documents or other data, multimedia files, and so on.
+Finally, if none of the first three methods work, you can try a hard reset or factory reset.
+If you want to perform a factory data reset on your smartphone, make a backup of your mobile's important data, which includes your documents or other data, multimedia files, WhatsApp chat messages, photos, etc,

 Is the CQATest app harmful?

-No, it is not a malicious app.
-However, it must run in the background of your device, indicating normal device operation.
+No, the CQATest app is not a harmful or malicious app.
+It must run in the background of your device, indicating normal device operation.
 If it appears in your application gallery, it means that there is a problem with some aspect or function of your device.

 Can I force the CQA test to end?